 2) Malaria is preventable and curable

-Global mortality rates have decreased by 29% among all age groups since 2010.
+Global mortality rates have decreased by 29 percent among all age groups since 2010.

 There are no vaccines to prevent malaria (although a vaccine with promising lifesaving potential for young children is currently being researched and piloted), but transmission of malaria can be reduced and even effectively prevented in other ways.

 Most importantly, so-called vector-control interventions include the distribution and use of insecticide-treated mosquito nets and indoor residual spraying once or twice a year.
 Nets significantly reduce risk because Anopheles mosquitos predominantly feed at night.
-In 2017, half of the people in areas at risk slept protected by a net, compared to approximately 29% in 2010.
-An additional beneficial personal protection measure is the use of topical insect repellants and insecticide-treated clothing.
+In 2017, half of the people in at risk areas slept protected by a net, compared to approximately 29 percent in 2010.
+Orher protection measures include the use of topical insect repellants and insecticide-treated clothing.

-The WHO has developed a set of 20 global guidelines to provide evidence-based recommendations for effective malaria vector control to technical experts, policy makers, and researchers, so that they can design efficient vector-control strategies.
+The World Health Organization has developed a set of 20 global guidelines to provide evidence-based recommendations for effective malaria vector control so technical experts, policy makers, and researchers can design efficient vector-control strategies.

 If treated in a timely and adequate manner, most malaria patients make a complete recovery.
 Early diagnosis and prompt appropriate treatment are critical.
 If malaria is suspected, a parasitological test can confirm the diagnosis, and anti-malarial medicines — administered intravenously, intramuscularly, and/or orally, often in combinations of at least two types — can effectively treat the disease.
 Malaria parasites are growing increasingly drug-resistant, so the use of anti-malarial medicines should be limited to confirmed cases of malaria, and patients should be encouraged to adhere to treatment in full.

-What treatment for malaria looks like exactly depends on a variety of factors including the specific type of parasite and severity of the disease.
-Pregnant women, infants and young children, and people living with HIV, and people co-infected with tuberculosis are considered special risk patients that may require specialized treatment.
+What malaria treatment looks like depends on a variety of factors, including the specific type of parasite and severity of the disease.
+Pregnant women, infants, young children, people living with HIV and people co-infected with tuberculosis are considered special risk patients that may require specialized treatment.

 3) The risk of malaria significantly increases in times of disaster

-Vector-borne diseases, including malaria, are increasingly likely to spread following disasters, whether natural or man-made.
+Vector-borne diseases, including malaria, are increasingly likely to spread after disasters, whether natural or man-made.
 Humanitarian emergencies often drive displacement of large numbers of people.
-These people may move to new environments where diseases are more common or they are exposed to new strains of diseases their immune systems are not prepared for.
+These people may move to new environments where diseases are more common, or they may become exposed to new strains of diseases their immune systems are not prepared for.
 Malaria outbreaks are also more likely to happen because vector control activities are complicated by disasters — people may not have access to adequate shelter, let alone mosquito nets.